What is the average UK salary?

 Factors influencing salary levels

 As you can see above, the industry you work in will play a huge role in your earning potential.
-For example, a person working in ecommerce is going to be capped at a different range then someone working in fintech.
+For example, a person working in e-commerce is going to be capped at a different range than someone working in fintech.
 Switching what industry you work in can increase or decrease your earning potential in a meaningful way.
-Outside of industry, let’s discuss a few other factors that contribute to your take home pay.
+Let’s discuss a few other factors that contribute to your take-home pay outside of the industry.

 Summary

 Hopefully, this overview of average salaries in the UK has helped you understand where to position yourself in the market and how you might compare to your peers.
-If you have a couple years of experience and are still earning below the average for your industry or role, it might be a good idea to dust off your resume and see job opportunities are out there.
-WeAreDevelopers helps match tech professionals with great companies in Europe, so if you work in tech check out what jobs are available.
+If you have a couple of years of experience and are still earning below the average for your industry or role, dusting off your resume and seeing what job opportunities are out there might be a good idea.
+WeAreDevelopers helps match tech professionals with great companies in Europe, so if you work in tech, check out what jobs are available.